 Padrão dos Descobrimentos means Monument of the Discoveries which is appropriate since Portugal was once the most powerful seafaring nation during the era of discoveries.
 On each side of the monument, you will see statues of Portugal’s greatest explorers.

-Entrance to the museum and viewing platform at the top of the monument is €6 per person.
-It’s free to walk around and take photos of it.
+Entrance to the museum and viewing platform at the top of the monument costs €6 per person.
+It’s free to walk around the outside and take photos.

 Lisbon Food Tour